 It began with writing 100 goals we desired to accomplish within 25 years.
 In this task, nothing was off limits.
 It is eventually broken down into sections, then to your top five.
 Then writing success statements about each goal.
 I can honestly say that the book changed my life.
 The person who introduced the book to me assisted in changing my life.
 We both took oaths from that day forward, that we were going to do whatever it took to accomplish our goals in life.

 Another event that pushed me forward was witnessing a friend’s success.
-She had an idea for a product called a Chair Suit.
+She had an idea for a product called Chair Suits®.
 It was a fabric cover that she designs for most types of chairs.
 They are awesome.
 She had her product featured on a local television program.
 Her success convinced me that even if one lives in obscurity, you can still be discovered.
-She now has her own design company, and she has a registered trademark for her Chair Suits.
+She now has her own design company, and she has a been successful with her line of Chair Suits®.

 Find Your Source of Inspiration